martinagvilas/fsk-multimodal/README.md

-# Probing Feature-based Semantic Knowledge in Vision-and-Language Deep Neural Networks
+# Probing feature-based semantic knowledge in V+L DNNs

+{TODO: write description of the study and link to pre-print}

 ## 1. Download dataset information
 You will need to: